Top Up TV: Sky Sports

 Sky Sports 1 and 2 were also offered as of 2 August 2010 as Ofcom's pay-TV review saw the channels being offered under a wholesale must offer (WMO) agreement which effectively forces BSkyB to offer these channels to its competitors.
 Using capacity which BT secured and used to offer the same channels to its BT Vision subscribers, Top Up TV also offered these two channels to its subscribers which officially launched on 2 August 2010.
 Top Up TV had been able to offer Sky Sports 1 & 2, and ESPN via a conditional-access module from October 2011.
 This was possible only via CI+ compatible IDTVs and set-top boxes.

 Equipment

 Top Up TV offered its services over a range of devices.
-The Top Up TV Freeview+ DTR's offered all services from Top Up TV.
-All Top Up TV set-top boxes and CAM's allowed access to ESPN whilst the CI+ CAM and approved set-top boxes allowed viewers to subscribe to Sky Sports and ESPN.
+The Top Up TV Freeview+ DTRs offered all services from Top Up TV.
+All Top Up TV set-top boxes and CAMs allowed access to ESPN whilst the CI+ CAM and approved set-top boxes allowed viewers to subscribe to Sky Sports and ESPN.
 A viewing smartcard (viewing card) is used to unlock customers' services.
 Top Up TV used the Nagravision Merlin (NagraVision 3) encryption since a card swap in 2008.
 Previously programmes were encrypted by MediaGuard SECA2, a more secure version of the encryption system of previous digital terrestrial incumbent ITV Digital.
-All Top Up TV set top boxes and DTR's were required to have at least an 8-day EPG, similar to the requirement for normal Freeview boxes.
+All Top Up TV set top boxes and DTRs were required to have at least an 8-day EPG, similar to the requirement for normal Freeview boxes.